JetBrains/Qodana/General/supported-technologies.md

 # Qodana.
 Supported Technologies

-With time, Qodana will support all languages and technologies covered by IntelliJ IDEs.
+With time, Qodana will support all languages and technologies covered by JetBrains IDEs.

 The current (2020.3.x) version lets you fully analyse: